Kiriki-liszt/Relief_EQ/README.md

 - Processor - data exchange check at setActive(Ableton crash).
 - Contoller - save state of Contoller for correct recalling(AUv2, VST with FL studio).

-v1.1.3 : FFT graph more consistant over block size change.
+v1.1.3 : FFT graph more consistent over block size change.

 ## How it started